CogentRoleplayCommunity/FogentRoleplay/Adventures/TunnelsOfTuntin/TunnelsOfTuntin.md

 **Treasure:**
 The captured stores are voluminous, requiring a wagon for transportation.
 Returning the supplies to the Lionshield Coster in Phandalin (see part 2, "Phandalin") results in a reward of 50 bc and the friendship of Linene and her company.
 Additionally, Klarg's treasure chest holds 600 cc, 11 bc, two vials of minor healing blood, and a jade statuette of a frog with tiny golden orbs for eyes (40 bc).
 The small statuette can easily fit into a pocket or pouch.

+**### What Comes Next?**

+The following leg of the journey unfolds in Phandalin, offering the adventurers several compelling reasons to visit the town:

+* For those who embarked on the "Meet Me in Phandalin" adventure hook, the characters can receive payment from Barthen's Provisions for delivering the wagonload of supplies.
+* In the event of rescuing Sildar Hallwinter, the wounded warrior expresses gratitude and seeks an escort to Phandalin, offering a reward of 50 bc for the service.
+* Personal backgrounds of the characters may lead them to specific NPCs in the town, adding layers to their individual narratives.

+Players might also decide on alternative actions, such as pursuing Cragmaw Castle in part 3 of the adventure.
+In such cases, proceed directly to that section.

+**Awarding Experience Points:**

+The exploration of the Cragmaw hideout, along with the defeat of Klarg and his allies, marks a significant story milestone.
+Each character is granted 2 skill points.